 "The war stopped us all thinking too much about the future.
-I joined the WAAF and was posted to Inverness, where we lived in a mixed mess with a pool.
+I joined the WAAF and was posted to Inverness.
 Sir Hugh Fraser, the brother of my best friend, Veronica, was in the castle next door.
 We had the most marvellous affair; I’d have married him had he asked.
 I had another affair with a Norwegian sea captain, then there were the pilots.
 You couldn’t say no to a pilot - he could have been dead the next day."

 Even better for Joan, next door to RAF Watnall was RAF Hucknall's Polish training squadron, full of young pilots.
 At one point she was taken up for a spin by the youngest squadron leader in the Polish Air Force, and recorded that it was "the first time I've ever had my bottom pinched at 3,000 feet".

-Sex on the Perimeter - At a Victory Dance in the mess at RAF Watnall in May 1945 she began a passionate affair with Kit Latimer, a Spitfire pilot whose face had been badly burned after his aircraft was forced to make a crash-landing.
+Sex on the Perimeter - At a Victory Dance in the mess at RAF Watnall in May 1945 Joan began a passionate affair with Kit Latimer, a Spitfire pilot whose face had been badly burned after his aircraft was forced to make a crash-landing.
 On first meeting, Wyndham registered the distorting effect Latimer's burns had on his features, but nevertheless concluded that he was "very good-looking in spite of it".
-When, on their second date. the free-spirited Wyndham took the initiative and kissed him.
+When, on their second date at Nottingham's Goose Fair, the free-spirited Wyndham took the initiative and kissed him.
 Latimer tells her that he had been too frightened to kiss her, on account of his "face being so funny".
-Wyndham replied that he had a "beautiful face" and she kissed him again before dragging him off to an empty tent on the airfield perimeter, where they made love.
+Wyndham replied that he had a "beautiful face" and she kissed him again before dragging him off to an empty tent on the fairground perimeter, where they made love.

 Joan Wyndham reported in her diary in 1941 that...
 "There is not much you can do to make a WAAFs uniform look sexy (apart from pulling your belt in till you can hardly breathe), but jumping up and down on your cap to loosen the brim does help to give it a rakish air."